-As written language like spoken language have embedded social conceptions within it, some questions or answers in close questionnaire survey can be misinterpreted by autistic individuals.
-One example for this misinterpretation was at the question regarding the effect of the mental health reform.
-As mentioned in second chapter one of the reform goals was to integrate mental health care with non-mental health care in the primary setting.
-To explore the effect of the reform the questionnaire included a question regarding the integration of mental health services in the community.
-Members of the committee draw my attention that integration is a vague social constructed term, and they could not answer this question in its current form.
-To accommodate their literal understanding, the question was amended to one aspect of this integration the connection between mental health professional and the primary physician.
-While this might seem like a neglectable issue the social embedded meaning of written language was repeatedly emerged and could seriously affect autistics’ understanding of the questionnaire and their ability to answer it.
+As written language, like spoken language, has social conceptions embedded within it, some questions or answers in close questionnaire surveys can be misinterpreted by autistic individuals.
+One example of a misinterpretation of this kind was in the question regarding the effect of the mental health reform.
+As mentioned in Chapter 2, one of the reform’s goals was to integrate mental health care with non-mental health care in the primary setting.
+To explore the effect of the reform, the questionnaire included a question regarding the integration of mental health services in the community.
+Members of the committee drew my attention to the fact that integration is a vague, socially constructed term, and they could not answer this question in its current form.
+To accommodate their literal understanding, the question was amended by focusing on one aspect of this integration, the connection between mental health professionals and the primary physician.
+While this might seem like a negligible issue, the socially embedded meaning of written language could seriously affect autistic people’s understanding of the questionnaire and their ability to answer it.

-The second issue literal understanding of language meant in survey practice was that questions and answers should be specific and allow an exact answer.
-If a question had several answers but not the exact option the autistic individual looked for it became “impossible to answer the question”, as one of the committee members told me.
-For example, on the question that referred to education background and asked about the highest education level there were 10 different categories.
-One of the members told me, that this question could not be answered because she finished a vocational training and started but not finished an academic degree, as the question allowed only one answer it became unanswerable.
+The second issue related to the literal understanding of language meant that the survey had to be designed so that questions and answers were specific and allowed an exact answer.
+If a question had several possible answers but an exact option was not available, the autistic individual would tend to answer “impossible to answer the question,” as one of the committee members told me.
+For example, in a question that referred to educational background and asked about the highest education level attained, there were 10 different categories.
+One of the members told me, that this question could not be answered because she finished vocational training and started, but did not finish an academic degree, as the question allowed only one answer it became unanswerable.
 We agreed together to allow multiple answers to solve this issue.
-This was not the only case that committee members argued additional questions or answers were warrant so an issue will be understood.
-While this problem of literal understanding could be easily resolved by adding another option to the answer list or another clarifying question, it complicated the survey in counter to what often recommended in survey conduction and made it harder for neurotypicals guardians to answer the questionnaire.
-In addition, it made the statistical analysis of survey results much more difficult as certain categories had to regroup with others.
+This was not the only case in which committee members argued that additional questions or answers were warranted to avoid possible misunderstandings.
+While the problems of literal understanding could be mitigated by adding options to the answer list, or by adding other clarifying questions, it complicated the survey (from a neurotypical point of view), and, was counter to the usual recommendations for producing effective surveys (aimed at neurotypical people), and as a consequence, made it harder for the guardians to answer the questionnaire.
+In addition, it made the statistical analysis of survey results much more difficult, as certain categories had to be regrouped with others.

-This practice of elaboration and detailing every step counter the textbooks of survey conduction and questionnaire drafting guidance.
-While they recommend short questionnaires to enhance response rate, and short uncomplicated questions and answers with minimal details (Bradburn, Sudman & Wansink, 2004, pp.73-75; 283-314), autistics require the exact opposite.
-I argue that although researched should not disregard years of well-established survey conduction practices they should rethink compatibility of surveys.
-Beyond spoken language translation, researchers ought to start and incorporate neurodiverse translations.
-These translations might include additional clarification of questions and answers to allow exact answers and amending the language with the assistance of autistics or specialists so social assumptions would not be embedded.
+This practice of elaboration and detailing every step differs from the textbook definitions of how to conduct surveys and guidelines for drafting questionnaires.
+Short questionnaires to enhance response rate, short uncomplicated questions, and answers with minimal details are usually recommended (Bradburn, Sudman & Wansink, 2004, pp.73–75; 283–314) but autistic people require the exact opposite.
+I argue that, although researchers should not disregard years of well-established survey practices, they should think carefully about the compatibility of conventional surveys for specific target populations.
+Beyond spoken language translation, researchers ought to start incorporating neurodiverse translations.
+These translations might include additional clarification of questions and answers to allow exact answers, and amending the language with the assistance of autistic people or specialists so embedded social assumptions can be avoided.